Nova Writes Competition

 - Rita Joe Poetry Prize ($250 prize)

-Assessment of all eligible entries to Nova Writes is conducted by readers and judges recruited by WFNS for their professional expertise as writers, editors, booksellers, librarians, or teachers.
-Readers and judges are carefully selected to provide a balance of literary skills and experience appropriate for each prize category.
+Assessment of all eligible entries to Nova Writes is conducted by jurors recruited by WFNS for their professional expertise as writers, editors, booksellers, librarians, or teachers.
+Jurors are carefully selected to provide a balance of literary skills and experience appropriate for each prize category.

-Reading teams for each category assess all entries, provide comments, and produce a shortlist for the prize.
+Jurors for each category assess all entries, provide comments, and collectively select a category shortlist, winner, and (if appropriate) any honourable mentions.
 They assess entries for their originality, creativity, and quality of writing, and the comments returned to entrants may appraise form, structure, plot, and a wide range of literary techniques.
-Following the same criteria as the reading team, a judge for each category evaluates the prize shortlist to determine a winner and, if appropriate, any honourable mentions.